Nonradiographic Axial Spondyloarthritis (nr-axSpA): Active or Stable? | MySpondylitisTeam

 If you have nonradiographic axial spondyloarthritis (nr-axSpA), you may have heard your rheumatologist talk about “active” or “stable” disease.
 These terms are important to understand because they can affect how your doctor treats your condition.

-In this article, we will explain what active and stable disease means and how they may affect your treatment.
+In this article, we will explain the difference between active and stable disease, how each may affect your treatment, and the importance of talking to your doctor about all of your symptoms.

 What Is Nonradiographic Axial Spondyloarthritis?

 Axial spondyloarthritis is a type of inflammatory arthritis that affects your spine and sacroiliac joints (the joints that connect your spine to your pelvis).
 Nonradiographic axSpA is one type of axial spondyloarthritis.
-The main factor that defines nr-axSpA is that it is not visible on X-rays.
-Instead, doctors diagnose nr-axSpA using a combination of other tests and clinical assessment tools.
+The main factor that defines nr-axSpA is that it can't be seen on X-rays.
+Instead, doctors diagnose nr-axSpA using a combination of other tests.

-Typically, nr-axSpA develops in younger adults, with symptoms first emerging before the age of 45.
+Typically, nr-axSpA develops in younger adults, with symptoms such as inflammatory back pain and morning stiffness first emerging before the age of 45.
+Nonradiographic axSpA often goes undiagnosed, so it’s difficult to know how common it is.

 What Are the Symptoms of nr-axSpA?